XunJiJiang/XJ-homemade-components/README.en-US.md

 ```
 Fixed the bug that the dialog cannot be scrolled when it is higher than the view window, resulting in the inability to display beyond the position.
-The animation of notification's disappearance countdown visualization is modified to always be opaque (if automatic closing is set)
+The animation of Notification's disappearance countdown visualization is modified to always be opaque (if automatic closing is set)
 ```

 **2023-10-10**